pgorni/mami-the-spoiler-bot/README.md

 ##### Mami style
 `[spoiler description]:[spoiler text]`

+### Requirements
+The bot requires the "manage messages" permission.

 ### Administrator commands
 The following commands can be used only by users with the "administrator" permissions.
 The default prefix is `!` and can be changed in the `bot.rb` file.